Decaying superfluid turbulence near an anomalous non-thermal fixed point

-\emph{Main result}.--- We show that the appearance of the anomalous NTFP in a dilute 2d superfluid \cite{Karl2017b,Rasch2025aArxiv} is directly related to the decay of quantum turbulence, exhibiting long-range spatial scaling of the second moment of velocity circulation $\Gamma$ according to the Kolmogorov-Kraichnan power-law $\Gamma^2(r)\sim r^{8/3}$.
+\emph{Main result}.--- We show that the anomalous NTFP known to exist in a dilute 2d superfluid \cite{Karl2017b,Rasch:2025kna} describes the decay of quantum turbulence, which exhibits long-range spatial scaling of the second moment of velocity circulation $\Gamma$ according to the classical Kraichnan-Kolmogorov power-law $\Gamma^2(r)\sim r^{8/3}$.
 Moreover, we find the scaling of higher moments of the velocity circulation to show intermittent deviations consistent with the bifractal intermittency model studied in stationary IECs \cite{Zhu2023a.PhysRevLett.130.214001,Mueller2024.PhysRevLett.132.094002}.
 In contrast, vortex separation is found to remain Gaussian distributed throughout the universal dynamics and does not exhibit intermittent behavior in time.
-In turn, the decaying 2d quantum turbulence in the closed system is characterized by a growth of the inter-defect distance, $\ell_\text{v}\sim t^{\,\beta}$, with an anomalously small, subdiffusive exponent $\beta\approx1/5$, distinctly smaller than what is known from classical turbulence \footnote{ In classical turbulence, this exponent is usually denoted as $\xi$, with $\xi/2=\beta$.}.
-The vortex pattern coarsening is associated with an inverse cascade of the kinetic energy of incompressible fluid flow, exhibiting classical scaling, which decays and thereby expands further to lower momenta according to the conservation law associated with the NTFP.
-Our results link superfluid turbulence in a closed 2d system, on the grounds of a high-resolution analysis in the spatial domain, to the concept of NTFPs in far-from-equilibrium dynamics.
+The NTFP we are focusing on in the closed system is characterized by vortex pattern coarsening and thus a growth of the inter-defect distance, $\ell_\text{v}\sim t^{\,\beta}$, with an anomalously small, subdiffusive exponent $\beta\approx1/5$, distinctly smaller than what is known from classical turbulence \footnote{ In classical turbulence, this exponent is usually denoted as $\xi$, with $\xi/2=\beta$.}.
+This process is associated with an inverse transport of the kinetic energy of incompressible turbulent fluid flow, exhibiting classical scaling, which decays and thereby expands further to lower momenta according to the conservation law associated with the NTFP.
+Our results link superfluid turbulence in a closed 2d system, on the grounds of a high-resolution analysis in the spatial domain, to the concept of NTFPs in far-from-equilibrium quantum dynamics.